lemieuxl/pyGenClean/docs/automatic_report.rst

 Automatic Report
 ****************

-The :py:mod:`pyGenClean` module creates an automatic report using :math:`\LaTeX`.
+The :py:mod:`pyGenClean` module creates an automatic report using *LaTeX*.
 Each of the output directory will contain a final report (named ``automatic_report.tex``).
 The report, once compiled into the PDF format, includes various quality metrics.
 To compile the report, perform the following
 commands: